top of page

 天真收圓掛聖號 等待時至點神兵

-Tian and Zhen shall gather all souls,
+Tian and Zhen shall gather all souls—

-their names recorded in Heaven's Roll.
+their names inscribed in Heaven.

 Two Requirements for Receiving Tao